akaes/Fitbit/food_summary/readme_food_summary_en.md

 * a fitbit-tracker with a registered account and continuous synchronisation
 * a continuous tracking of the intake of every food via app (mobile device) or the official fitbit-website

-##PROCEDURE:
-* registration to use the fitbit-API and the twitter-API
-* generation of the needed keys for OAuth and registration
-* modification of the python-script

 ##FILES:
-* fitbit_food_log.py - python-script for manually desk review
+* fitbit_food_summary.py - python-script for manually desk review

 ##Docs APIs and libraries:
 * [fitbit-API](http://dev.fitbit.com)